 Sure, we’ve got plenty of ideas of things we want or need.
-But is that what we should be talking about when the Creator of the universe is listening?
+But is that all we should be talking about when the Creator of the universe is listening?
 It seems to me that prayer is about a lot more than listing off personal wishes.

-It’s less about God granting me the desires of my heart, or Him whispering into my ear His formulas for the unfurling of my future.
-It is more about Him transforming my desires.
-Transforming my will into His will.
-Prayer is a way for God to transform my stubborn selfish heart into one of trust and communion with Him.
+It’s less about God granting me the desires of my heart, or him whispering into my ear his formulas for the unfurling of my future.
+It is more about him transforming my desires.
+Transforming my will into his will.
+Prayer is a way for God to transform my stubborn selfish heart into one of trust and communion with him.

-When Jesus taught His disciples to pray, He told them to ask for three things: provision for the day, forgiveness for our sins, and protection from further temptation to sin.
+When Jesus taught his disciples to pray, he told them to ask for three things: provision for the day, forgiveness for our sins, and protection from further temptation to sin.
 Beyond that, we are to pray for God’s will to be done here on earth.